runtimeverification/k/pending-documentation.md

 ### Stepping

+**Important:** When you first run `krun` with option `--debugger`, GDB will instruct you on how to modify ~/.gdbinit to enable printing abstract syntax of K terms in the debugger.
+If you do not perform this step, you can still use all the other features, but K terms will be printed as their raw address in memory.

 You can break before every step of execution is taken by setting a breakpoint on the `step` function: